Spare vote

-The spare vote refers to a secondary party vote which comes into play in the event that the main party vote is ineffective because that main party vote is for a party that has failed to pass some kind of threshold.
-It may be simply understood by the phrase “If my first choice party fails to pass any threshold my vote goes instead to my spare vote, that is my second choice of party vote”.
-The Spare vote overcomes, in a simple way, various problems created by the application of thresholds in party voting.
+The spare vote refers to a secondary party vote considered for party-list proportional representation election systems.
+The party vote would come into play in the event that the main party vote is ineffective because that main party vote was for a party that failed to pass some kind of threshold.
+The vote's practical use may be understood by the phrase “If my first choice party fails to pass the threshold, my vote goes instead to my spare vote, that is my second choice of party”.
+The Spare vote overcomes, in a simple way, problems created by the application of thresholds in party-list PR systems.

 Background

 Under party-list proportional representation with a threshold, the fraction of wasted votes due to the electoral threshold can reach up to 30% and represents a democratic deficit as measured by disproportionality.
 Despite this, a spare vote is not a feature in any list PR system in use as of this date.
 The German Federal Constitutional Court ruled that the electoral system is not required to have such a supplementary contingent vote feature.

 The term "spare vote" not only refers to the additional specification of a second preference but can also mean the electoral system working with a second preference as a whole.
 Not every second preference is a spare vote.
 Ranked voting systems differ in terms of their field of application, choice of party lists vs. choice of individuals.
 In particular, the following ranking procedures should be strictly distinguished from the spare vote: